-Tech recovery helps global stocks rebound after choppy week
+Global stocks pare gains as investors remain cautious

-NEW YORK (Reuters) - A recovery in technology stocks following IBM Corp’s $34 billion deal to buy Red Hat Inc and Standard & Poor’s decision to leave Italy’s ratings level unchanged helped global stocks rebound on Monday after choppy sessions last week.
+NEW YORK (Reuters) - Global stocks pared their gains Monday as investors remained cautious despite IBM’s $34 billion deal to purchase Red Hat Inc and Standard & Poor’s decision to keep Italy’s credit rating unchanged.

-The signs of increased mergers and acquisitions activity helped start the trading week on a positive note, said Art Hogan, chief market strategist at B. Riley FBR in New York.
+The Dow had been up by more than 200 points shortly after the opening of trade.

-“Investors are coming in today from an oversold market last week,” he said.
-“Markets are set to have a positive reaction to any form of good news.”
+Despite early gains on Monday, investors remained wary of betting on a turnaround in risk.
+Many indices are already in official correction territory amid heightened worries over corporate earnings and global growth.

-The gains came after shares in Europe rose broadly following Standard & Poor’s decision to leave Italy’s sovereign rating unchanged, prompting relief there was no ratings downgrade.
+Shares in Europe rose broadly following Standard & Poor’s decision to leave Italy’s sovereign rating unchanged, prompting relief there was no ratings downgrade.

 The MSCI world equity index .MIWD00000PUS extended early gains to rise 0.4 percent.
 The index is down 9.3 percent so far this month and has shed $6.7 trillion in market value since its January peak.